 Downtown has experienced a complete revitalization in recent years, including a brand-new pedestrian center with museums, concert halls, theaters, and dining options.
 I love wandering here now.

-If you do just one thing here, visit the Grand Central Market, home to over 40 of the best food vendors, including the original Eggslut.
-You can find almost any cuisine here, so be sure to be hungry!
+If you do just one thing here, visit the Grand Central Market.
+It’s home to over 40 of the best food vendors, including the original Eggslut.
+You can find almost any cuisine here, so make sure to come hungry!

-Additionally, while in the area, visit the Last Bookstore, one of my favorites in the country (and one of the few remaining big independent ones) — it is an LA institution.
+Additionally, while in the area, visit the Last Bookstore, one of my favorites in the country (and one of the few remaining big independent ones).
+The Last Bookstore is an LA institution.

 See the Grammy Museum